Cable bar closed after COVID-19 test; county says patrons at 'high risk' for exposure

-A Cable-area bar, Ammo’s Evergreen Tavern closed for 24 hours Thursday for a “deep bleach cleaning of everything in the building” after an employee tested positive for coronavirus.
+A Cable-area bar, Ammo’s Evergreen Tavern, closed for 24 hours on Thursday for a “deep bleach cleaning of everything in the building” after an employee tested positive for coronavirus.

 The bar posted a Facebook notice Friday that said the employee would not return to work for two weeks.
 A follow-up test showed the employee was negative.